 The First Phase Contract for the Jerome L. Green Science Center includes the construction of over 150,000-square feet of watertight perimeter diaphragm slurry wall.
 Ninety-six load-bearing elements (barrettes) installed to depths of up to 240 feet support embedded steel columns weighing up to 35 tons each to facilitate a top-down construction sequence.

 The project is divided into two main categories: slurry wall rebar cage erection and drilled shaft rebar cage erection.
-The rebar cages from both categories have been tilted, suspended vertically, lowered into the slurry wall / drilled shaft panel opening, supported temporarily over guide walls / slabs, and lowered to final elevation by means of mini-cages spliced to the structural cage (for most slurry wall / drilled shaft panels).
+The rebar cages from both categories have been tilted, suspended vertically, lowered into the slurry wall / drilled shaft panel opening, supported temporarily over guide walls/slabs, and lowered to final elevation by means of mini-cages spliced to the structural cage (for most slurry wall / drilled shaft panels).
 More specifically, SALLC designed the rigging of the rebar cages in the vertical stage of erection including lifting channels mounted on the top of the rebar cage by means of wire rope clips.
-Next SALLC designed the rigging for the upending stages for the rebar cages that were not upended by the tilt frame.
-The upending was either done by a single crane in a twin-hook operation (for shorter cages) or it was done by a tandem crane pick with main crane in a twin-hook operation and assist crane in a single hook operation.
-Finally the structural stability and integrity of the rebar cages was evaluated during all stages of the upending and erection.
+Next, SALLC designed the rigging for the upending stages for the rebar cages that were not upended by the tilt frame.
+The upending was either done by a single crane in a twin-hook operation (for shorter cages) or it was done by a tandem crane pick with the main crane in a twin-hook operation and assist crane in a single hook operation.
+Finally, the structural stability and integrity of the rebar cages were evaluated during all stages of the upending and erection.